 If you were still in 2 minds about becoming a paid survey panelist over at Global Test Market, this review would be a good eye-opener about this company.

 This review is going to be comprehensive, covering from registration to redemption, the rating of the company to the types of rewards they offer, the business model, and the legitimacy of the company.

 Global Test Market

 - Reliable and safe survey site

 There seems to be this persistent concern with one thing: “Is Global Test Market Safe?”

 First off, it is difficult to fault GTM on its operation.
-It seems to be completely above board in organizing surveys and duly pays its members for survey work.
+It seems to be completely above board in organizing paid surveys and duly pays its members for survey work.

-If another assurance is required, then it is the fact that this company has been in business for long time (established since 1999), as no clever scammer would stay this long to lure people with ill intent schemes.
+If another assurance is required, then it is the fact that this company has been in business for a long time (established since 1999), as no clever scammer would stay this long to lure people with ill intent schemes.

 This site is a spin-off from the well-known marketing research firm Global Market Insight, Inc. However, GTM could stand on its own easily without piggyback on the reputation of its parent company.

 It claims some 1400 clients spanning across 60 countries, now there is simply not many bigger players than GTM in the paid survey industry.